abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Run the InstallUpdate2.bashrc.sh script to quickly copy **list.sh** above to ~/.bashrc
-Should do too is clicking it, then copy Bash functions inside and paste, prepend to it ~/.bashrc file
+Should do too is clicking it, and copy Bash functions inside then paste, prepend to ~/.bashrc file

-**list-su.sh** differs only in having superuser request; `sudo` command prefix, however it cannot be applied with -in, -de option
+**list-su.sh** differs only in having superuser request; `sudo` command prefix.
+However it cannot be applied with -in, -de option

-Find and list specific file, directory, link or any filesystem type recursively while keep utilizing "find" utility useful options
+Find and list specific file, directory, link or any filesystem type recursively while keep utilizing **find** utility useful options.
+The options to print out found file's:
-To print out
 <pre>- Size								-z
 - Last modification time					-t
 - Information on file found (whether 64/32 bit binary etc)	-in